nphyx/jsvolume/Readme.md

 volume.depth; // 6
 ```

-### Caution
-*Don't* set the above properties directly.
-JSVolumes aren't clever enough to update
-related properties when you do.

 Access the volume's elements directly:
 ```javascript
 var volume = new JSVolume({dimensions:[3,3,3]});
 volume.elements[26]; // the topmost, northmost, eastmost element
 ```
-It's safe to set and get elements this way, and even do some kinds of array operations, but don't do anything that will change the length or order of the array.
+It's safe to set and get elements this way, and even do some kinds of array operations, but don't do anything that will change the length or order of the array if you're using a generic array.
 That would corrupt the volume.
 In general, stick to JSVolume's methods for altering properties.

+*Note*: the current implementation relies on a hack to prevent modification of the offsets, extents, and dimensions by creating a copy of the value in the getter.
+Avoid accessing them within large loops for best performance.

 Methods
 =======